lieelee/Dice_Game/README.md

 **6. The duration of the game is 1 minute and 30 seconds.
 If time is over, both characters would lose the game.
 The timer is on the middle bottom.**

 **7. You can restart the whole game by clicking the RESTART button.**

+A feature to add later:

+- Make the computer itself play the game.
+- 10 seconds timer for each round and when the time is over, switch the player.